natmhnty/natmhnty/README.md

 ## Hi there 👋

 I'm Natasha Mohanty, a specialist solutions architect @AWS.
 I have completed a BSCS degree in Information Internetworks and Aritificial Intelligence from Georgia Tech 🐝.
-I am currently pursuing my masters in Artificial Intelligence from Georgia Tech.
 - 🛠️ Languages/Frameworks: Python, Java, React, C/C++
 - 🌱 I’m currently learning about Containers and AIML
-- 📫 How to reach me: nmohanty8@gatech.edu and [My Linkedln](https://www.linkedln.com/in/natasha-mohanty/)
+- 📫 How to reach me: [My Linkedln](https://www.linkedln.com/in/natasha-mohanty/)

 <!--
 **natmhnty/natmhnty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.